Seagoe F.C.

 Seagoe Football Club is an intermediate-level football club playing in the Intermediate A division of the Mid-Ulster Football League in Northern Ireland.
-The club is based in Portadown, County Armagh.
+The club, which is part of the Mid-Ulster Football Association, is based in Portadown, County Armagh.
 The club regularly participates in the George Richardson Memorial Cup, alongside Portadown and other local clubs.

-Larne striker Lee Bonis had a very successful spell at the club, prior to his 2019 move into senior football with Portadown.
+Larne striker Lee Bonis had a spell at the club prior to his 2019 move into senior football with Portadown.